Christian Yelich Preview, Player Props: Brewers vs. Yankees

 - Yelich leads Milwaukee in OBP (.363), slugging percentage (.439) and OPS (.802) this season.

-- Among the qualified hitters in MLB action, he ranks 35th in batting average, 24th in on-base percentage, and 76th in slugging.
+- Among qualified hitters in baseball, he ranks 34th in batting average, 23rd in on-base percentage, and 75th in slugging.

-- He has scored in 68 of 136 games this year, and more than once 25 times.
+- In 68 of 136 games this season, he has scored, and 25 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.